ak-2485/ak-2485.github.io/index.md

 I am  a first-year PhD student and Department of Energy Computational Science Graduate Fellow working under the supervision of [David Bindel](http://www.cs.cornell.edu/~bindel/) in the Department of Computer Science at Cornell University.

-My research interests are in scientific computing (in particular, computational methods for plasma physics), numerical linear algebra, and formal methods.
+My research interests are in scientific computing, numerical linear algebra, and formal methods.

 ### Recently